vijay8i/this-and-that/01-build-systems/notes/cmake-meson-and-ninja.md

 various components/libraries of their choice, I think this quirk introduces complexity in unknown ways.
-But if your software is completely built within the organization and only the executables are distributed, then *waf.io* is good choice if you value flexibility and maintainability over raw build performance.
+But if your software is completely built within the organization and only the executables are distributed, then *waf.io* is a good choice if you value flexibility and maintainability over raw build performance.

 If performance is the main concern then a two step build pipeline is